crypto-sh/Android-DataBinding/README.md

 Using android dataBinding step by step

+Handle TabLayout with dataBinding and also recyclerView with different type show

 for the first step you need add this code into your module gradle

 ```groovy